Preparing Educators as Leaders

 Effective leaders establish productive learning environments.
 They continually evaluate student understandings, attitudes, and abilities to inform instructional decisions.
 High-quality programs prize inquiry; they establish supportive learning environments where candidates build personal and professional relationships, are invited to explore, are encouraged to take risks and to question as part of their decision-making processes.

+Arthur Levine (2006) recommended schools of education primarily focus on classroom practice, and that research institutions are perhaps best positioned to train the majority of teachers through research to inform practice.
 As Barr and Tagg (1995) conclude in their research, “programs that prepare professionals for changing education contexts must carefully and creatively construct learning situations for education candidates, providing them with varied opportunities to observe and reflect on how to best meet the needs of their future students.”
 One key of effective educational practice, therefore, is to know, through discovery, inquiry, and investigation, when to employ a particular instructional strategy or to provide a particular learning opportunity.

 The transfer of theory and content knowledge into practice is crucial.
 Utilization of field-based research is most likely to occur when candidates understand the process fundamentally and engage in practice of the process.
 In the Unit, knowledge refers to both specific subject content area and pedagogy.
 The ability to combine the two in practice is a key component of our professional education courses, many of which include field-based experiences.
 Field-based experiences are pre-service opportunities for students to transfer knowledge into practice.
 Fleener (1998) found that teacher candidates who receive more field experience remain in teaching longer.
 Field placement experiences permit teacher candidates to assess student learning, to meet individual student needs, to understand the need to be resourceful and flexible, and to make appropriate adjustments in their teaching strategies and methods.
 Candidates are required to share their reflections with faculty, exchange ideas with them, and examine their effectiveness.
 The Unit shares a belief in and a commitment to the value of knowledge acquired through field-based experiences.